 - Walk alone after dark.
 For your safety, always walk with a buddy at night.
 You'll also want to avoid deserted streets ... use Uber / Lyft as needed.

 - Forget to make reservations.
 New Orleans is one of those cities that's always busy, which means that restaurant you just have to try may have a long wait.
 Reserve your spot ahead of time, and for those places that don't take reservations, queue up early.

 - Wait in a huge line at Cafe du Monde.
 Although beignets at Cafe du Monde should be on any NOLA bucket list, there's no reason to wait in a huge line.
-It's open 24 hours, people ... go at an off time or late at night.
+It's open 24 hours ... go early in the morning or late at night to avoid the crowds.

-It will probably rain during your visit, so bring an umbrella.
+New Orleans also gets lots of rain, so bring an umbrella just in case.
 And keep in mind that the French Quarter can be very dirty.
 You may want to avoid flimsy sandals if you don't want to get your feet dirty.

-Other things you may want to bring: a hat or sunscreen, and in summer, extra clothes and underwear so you can shower again before going out at night.
+Other things to bring: a hat or sunscreen, and in summer, extra clothes and underwear so you can shower again before going out at night.
 Like I've mentioned a few times, it gets hot!

-Things to keep in mind when choosing a hotel:
+Where to stay is one of the most important considerations when planning your trip!
+Things to keep in mind when choosing a New Orleans hotel:

 - Cost - What is your budget?
 You'll find everything from hostels to 5 star hotels in NOLA.
 Not to mention, lots of Airbnb's.

 - Location - Consider your hotel's location carefully, as it can have a big impact on your visit.
 Where do you plan to spend most of your time?